grishick/pydantic-airtable/docs/advanced/custom-fields.md

 ## Overview

-While Pydantic AirTable provides smart field detection, you may need to:
+While Pydantic Airtable provides smart field detection, you may need to:

 - Override detected types
-- Use custom field names in AirTable
+- Use custom field names in Airtable
 - Configure field options
 - Mark fields as read-only